torgeir/helm-hunks.el/readme.md

 ### Unstage/reset hunks

-To browse already staged hunks, run `helm-hunks-staged`, and use `C-u` to unstage/reset a hunk.
+To browse already staged hunks, run `helm-hunks-staged` or `helm-hunks-staged-current-buffer`, and use `C-u` to unstage/reset a hunk.

 ### Refresh git gutter indicators